Ershao/Ershao.github.io/_pages/about.md

 Research Interests
 ======
-1. Clustering Algorithm in Resource Constrained Network.
-2. Inference Learning and Intelligent Decision-making in Wireless Networks.
+1. Inference Learning and Intelligent Decision-making in Internet of Things.
-3. Distributed Learning and Federated Learning with  Multi-modal Data.
+2. Distributed Learning and Federated Learning with  Multi-modal Data.
-4. Privacy and Security Protection in Distributed Learning.
+3. Privacy and Security Protection in Distributed Learning.

 Publications
 ======